venkateshbabud/javaapp_mvn/README.md

 ## Build and Run the Application

-1. Clone the repository or download the source code for the Colorful App.
+1. Clone the repository or download the source code for the Colorful App..

 2. Open a terminal or command prompt and navigate to the project's root directory.